cawabunga/headless-web3-provider/README.md

 import { injectHeadlessWeb3Provider } from 'headless-web3-provider'

 export const test = base.extend({
+  // signers - the private keys that are to be used in the tests
   signers: [process.env.PRIVATE_KEY],

+  // injectWeb3Provider - function that injects web3 provider instance into the page
   injectWeb3Provider: async ({ signers }, use) => {
     await use((page, privateKeys = signers) => (
       injectHeadlessWeb3Provider(
         page,
-        privateKeys,            // Private keys that you want to use in tests 1337,                   // Chain ID - 1337 is local dev chain id 'http://localhost:8545' // RPC URL - all requests are sent to this endpoint )
+        privateKeys,            // Private keys that you want to use in tests 1337,                   // Chain ID - 1337 is common testnet id 'http://localhost:8545' // Ethereum client's JSON-RPC URL
+      )
     ))
   },